nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   specifed below, see section [Off-chain-views](#off-chain-views).

-- A TZIP-012-specific field `"permissions"` is defined in [Exposing Permissions Descriptor](#exposing-permissions-descriptor), and it is optional, but recommended if it differs from the default value.
+- A TZIP-012-specific field `"permissions"` is defined in [Exposing Permissions Descriptor](permissions-policy.md#exposing-permissions-descriptor), and it is optional, but recommended if it differs from the default value.

 ### Example